A topic from the subject of Environmental Chemistry in Chemistry.

 Basic Concepts

-• Carbon accounting: Quantifying the carbon footprint of a product, organisation, or process.
+• Carbon accounting: Quantifying the carbon footprint of a product, organization, or process.
+This involves identifying all sources of greenhouse gas emissions and calculating their total impact.

 Equipment and Techniques